 Your health and comfort are our top priorities.
 If your dental emergency is painful, if it affects the appearance of your smile, or if you suspect that an infection is present, our office will make every effort to see you as soon as possible for care.

 While getting teeth is an important milestone in a baby's development, it's essential to be aware that teething can make a baby quite irritable.
 Your little one may act fussy, have trouble sleeping, avoid eating, and drool quite a bit.
-While you are powerless to speed up the process of teething, there are a few things that you can do to soothe your baby as the new teeth are erupting into place.
-Common approaches to helping your baby feel more comfortable while getting new teeth, include teething rings or a cold spoon or moist gauze rubbed over their gums.
+While you are powerless to speed up the process of teething, there are a few things that you can do to soothe your baby as their new teeth are erupting into place.
+Common approaches to helping your baby feel more comfortable while getting their new teeth include safe teething rings, a cold spoon, or a moist gauze rubbed over their gums.
 Remember, you can always call our office if you have any concerns.

 Some children persist in sucking their thumbs or fingers beyond their preschool years.
 For these children, the activity continues to be a source of comfort, relaxation, and security.
 It may even help them fall asleep at night.
 However, it's essential to be aware that in the long-term, a finger sucking habit is not healthy.